MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Unlock-SecretVault.md

 # Unlock-SecretVault

 ## SYNOPSIS
-Unlocks an extension vault so that it can be access in the current session.
+Unlocks an extension vault so that it can be accessed in the current session.

 ## SYNTAX